 Marketing Tools Reach Wide Audiences

-YOUNGSTOWN, Ohio – Social media are becoming the on-ramp to the internet as people linger for hours on end.
+YOUNGSTOWN, Ohio – Social media platforms are becoming the on-ramp to the internet as people linger for hours on end.

 Beginning in 2011, the time people spent on Facebook overtook time spent on all other websites, says Jeff Herrmann, CEO and founder of Madison, Michigan & Market.